 What Utah’s Top Employers Look for When Hiring and Promoting HR Professionals

-Although each business will have specific requirements for human resource professionals, job requirements from Utah’s top employers, including the federal government, state and local government, and private businesses, illuminate general qualification requirements for human resource professionals throughout the state.
+Although each business will have specific requirements for human resource professionals, job requirements from Utah’s top employers, including the federal government, state and local government, and private businesses, will give you some idea of the general qualification requirements for human resource professionals throughout the state.

 Standards for Job Applicants in Federal Government Human Resource Careers

-Hill Air Force Base is one of the largest employers in Utah, and human resource jobs at this base and other federal locations can be found through USA Jobs.
+Hill Air Force Base is one of the largest employers in Utah, and human resource jobs at this base and other federal locations can be found through USA Jobs (shown for illustrative purposes only):

 Human Resource Specialist (Military) for Department of the Army in Draper – Applicants for this GS-09 position should hold either a bachelor’s degree in human resource management or human resources plus twenty-four months of specialized experience, or they should hold a master’s degree in human resources (or a related field).